Pros, cons and head-scratchers: The possible new NHL arena locations in Ottawa | CBC News

 City-owned lands mentioned by mayor

-Last week, Mayor Mark Sutcliffe suggested on TSN1200 there are other options for an arena that aren't LeBreton Flats.
-He specifically named the city-owned lands at Bayview Yards, the RCGT Park baseball stadium property around the Hurdman transit station.
+Last week, Mayor Mark Sutcliffe suggested on TSN 1200 there are other options for an arena that aren't LeBreton Flats.
+He specifically named the city-owned lands at Bayview Yards, the RCGT Park baseball stadium and property around the Hurdman transit station.

 Using municipal land raises the significant question of whether the city would sell the land or partner with the new owners.
 It's much too early to discuss any of these issues, said Sutcliffe.
 And when asked specifically if anyone had approached him or his office about putting an arena at any of these locations, he said definitively, "no."